Checkfront/API/README.md

 # Customers

-The customer object provides access to customers in the system.
+The customer resource provides access to customers in the system.
 Customers are created when a booking is made.

 There is currently no way to create customers via the API, outside of creating a booking.